Locations:

 Hand holding red capsule, with other hand holding glass of water

-Not everyone who has menstrual periods experiences cramps (lucky!).
-But for many, cramp pain can range from mild to debilitating.
+Not everyone experiences cramps with their periods (lucky!).
+But for many women, cramp pain can range from mild to debilitating.
 If you’re badly impacted, you’re probably willing to try almost anything to get some relief.

 Advertisement